HQSquantumsimulations/qoqo_examples/documentation/src/backends.md

 # Backends

+Backends in qoqo/roqoqo are used for two things:

+* Running quantum programs and obtaining results from them
+* Translating qoqo/roqoqo objects to other frameworks

+## Running quantum programs

-To obtain results based on a Circuit, Measurement or a QuantumProgram defined in qoqo/roqoqo, the calculation needs to be performed on real quantum computing hardware or on a simulator.
-For each individual hardware or simulator a Backend can be created that implements qoqo's 'EvaluatingBackend' functionality and executes QuantumPrograms.
-A backend in qoqo/roqoqo is meant to represent a quantum computing hardware, a quantum computing simulator or other software packages.
+To obtain results based on a quantum program (or quantum circuit) defined in qoqo/roqoqo, the program needs to be run on a simulator or real quantum computing hardware.

+For an individual simulator or hardware a backend can be created that implements roqoqo's `EvaluatingBackend` trait and executes quantum circuits.
+The implementation of individual backends is provided not in qoqo itself, but in other packages.

-The following evaluating backends are implemented in qoqo/roqoqo and supported by HQS Quantum Simulations GmbH.
+At the moment the following evaluating backends are implemented for qoqo/roqoqo:

 * [qoqo_aqt](https://github.com/HQSquantumsimulations/qoqo_aqt)
 * [qoqo_mock](https://github.com/HQSquantumsimulations/qoqo_aqt)
 * [qoqo_qryd](https://github.com/HQSquantumsimulations/qoqo_qryd)
 * [qoqo_quest](https://github.com/HQSquantumsimulations/qoqo-quest)

-The implementation of individual backend is provided not in qoqo itself, but in other packages (as listed above) to make the software modular.
-The above backends are so-called _evaluating_ backends, that means that one can execute a circuit or a quantum program and process the results returned by the actual backend.

 An EvaluatingBackend provides the functionality to run: